 Partitioning a dataset refers to the splitting of a dataset based on one or multiple dimensions.
 When a dataset is partitioned, each chunk or partition of the dataset contains a subset of the data, and the partitions are built independently of each other.

-In DSS, you can partition both file-based datasets and SQL-based (column-based) datasets.
+In Dataiku, you can partition both file-based datasets and SQL-based (column-based) datasets.
 For file-based datasets, the partitioning is based on the filesystem hierarchy of the dataset.
 For SQL-based datasets, one partition is created per unique value of the column and generally does not involve splitting the dataset into multiple tables.

 You can recognize a partitioned dataset in the Flow by its distinct stacked representation.

-To configure file-based partitioning for a dataset, first activate partitioning by visiting the Partitioning tab under Settings, then specify the partitioning dimensions (e.g., time).
+To configure file-based partitioning for a dataset, first activate partitioning by visiting the Partitioning tab under Settings, and then specify the partitioning dimensions (e.g., time).

 To configure SQL-based partitioning, specify which column contains the values you want to use to logically partition the dataset.